usnistgov/FIPS201/_FIPS201/authentication.md

 Some of the characteristics of the PKI-CAK authentication mechanism are as follows:

-- requires the use of certificate status checking infrastructure
+- requires the use of certificate status checking infrastructure,
-- highly resistant to credential forgery
+- highly resistant to credential forgery,
-- low resistance to use of unaltered card by non-owner
+- low resistance to use of unaltered card by non-owner, and
-- usable with contact and contactless readers
+- usable with contact and contactless readers.

 [^cacpath]: The policy OID for the card authentication certificate is `id-fpki-common-cardAuth`.